s-tikhomirov/s-tikhomirov.github.io/_posts/2021-03-27-lightning-probing.md

 Additionally, if the attacker can deduct that the probe went through a particular channel, channel-level bounds are also updated.
 (Currently, we ignore cases where an estimate applies for a subset of channels.)
 Then, every new probe makes the best effort to infer as much knowledge about target channels as possible.

 While this strategy is aware of parallel channels, it sometimes can't determine which channel-level bound should be updated.
 While hop-level bounds (that match channel-level bounds for single-channel hops) may be sufficient in some scenarios, the attacker can also be interested in channel-level bounds in the general case.
-Advanced attack techniques (jamming and policies), which we describe in Section #adv-attacks, may help.
+Advanced attack techniques (jamming and policies), which we describe in Section [Advanced attacks](#adv-attacks), may help.
 Our current attack strategy allows an attacker to be more efficient (e.g., make fewer probes) by taking any extra knowledge into account.

 # Information metrics